Thoracostomy

-A thoracostomy is often confused with thoracotomy, which is a larger incision commonly used to gain access to organs within the chest.

 Medical uses

 When air, blood, or other fluids accumulate in the pleural cavity it may be drained by thoracostomy.
 Whereas air in this space (pneumothorax) may be released by needle thoracostomy, other substances require drainage with a thoracostomy tube.

 Contra-indications

 There are no absolute contraindications to thoracostomy.
 There are relative contraindications (such as coagulopathies); however, in an emergency setting these are outweighed by the necessity to re-inflate a collapsed lung by draining fluid/air from the space around the lung.

 Technique

+The standard location for thoracostomy is the triangle of safety.
+This is an anatomical triangle.
+The borders of which are; the anterior border of the latissimus dorsi, the lateral border of the pectoralis major muscle, a line superior to the horizontal level of the nipple (or 5th intercostal space), with the apex being below, or at, the axilla.
 A primary skin incision is made superiorly to the rib to avoid the neurovascular supply that runs inferiorly to the rib.
-The surgeon will tunnel through the subcutaneous tissue and muscle to penetrate the pleural cavity.
+This should be around 4–5 cm long.
+The clinician will tunnel through the subcutaneous tissue and muscle using forceps to reach the pleural.
+Further blunt dissection is used to carefully penetrate the pleural cavity.
+A finger is then inserted into this hole, the finger is swept to feel for lung adhesions to the rib cage and to feel for an inflating lung.
 This cavity is where a hemothorax or pneumothorax would accumulate.
-Confirmation of being in the pleural cavity is done and the chest tube is placed.
-The chest tube is then connected to a Pleur-evac for continuous drainage.
+A finger thoracostomy as described here can be the first step in inserting an intercostal chest drain.
+At this point, a chest tube can be inserted and connected to a one way wale to allow continuous drainage.
 A Roman sandal tie and U-Stitch are done to secure the chest tube and to ensure that removal of the tube will not produce another pneumothorax.
 Chest x-ray is performed post-procedure to confirm placement and to check for resolution of the pneumothorax/hemothorax.

-Chest tubes are designed to collect this drainage and prevent anything from leaking back into the pleural space.
-This is accomplished by a check valve, usually part of a specialized drainage system with an underwater seal.
-Depending on the amount of air/fluid to be drained, the collection bottle may need to be periodically changed.